-As part of our strategy, we continuously evaluate opportunities to expand into new markets or lines of business, offer new products or services, improve our existing lines of business and manage our geographic footprint to maximize the efficiency of our operations.
-Implementation of this strategy, which may involve organic growth initiatives, hiring groups of bankers, acquiring other financial institutions, branch offices or selected assets or deposits of financial institutions, reducing investment in or partially or completely exiting a line of business, or consolidating or selling branch offices, could be expensive and put a strain on our management, financial, operational and technical resources.
-In addition, acquisitions and other strategic efforts involve a number of risks, which could have a material adverse effect on our business, financial condition and results of operations, including:
+Implementation of our strategy may involve organic growth initiatives, hiring groups of bankers, acquiring other financial institutions, branch offices or selected assets or deposits of financial institutions, reducing investment in or partially or completely exiting a line of business, or consolidating, closing or selling branch offices.
+Strategic transactions and other initiatives involved additional expense and also put a strain on our management, financial, operational and technical resources.
+In addition, while we endeavor to engage in strategic transactions and initiatives that will be beneficial to our operations, such initiatives involve a number of risks, which could have a material adverse effect on our business, financial condition and results of operations, including:

-- there may be a substantial lag time between the time we incur the expenses associated with evaluating new markets for expansion, identifying and evaluating potential expansion partners or acquisition opportunities, and hiring experienced local management and opening new banking facilities, and the time when we generate sufficient assets, deposits and earnings to support the costs of such expansion; the use of inaccurate estimates and judgments in evaluating credit, operations, management and market risks with respect to any target institution or assets; - diluting our existing shareholders in an acquisition; - the time associated with negotiating a transaction or working on strategic plans, resulting in management's attention being diverted from our existing business; - the time and expense of obtaining required regulatory approvals and complying with the terms and conditions of regulatory approvals, which may require us to dispose of acquired branches, sell certain segments of acquired loan portfolios, or impose other restrictions on our operations; - negotiations may be terminated by either party for a variety of reasons resulting in sunk costs associated with the particular transaction; - the time and expense of integrating new operations and personnel; and - the possible loss of key employees and customers as a result of expansion into a new market, elimination of redundant branches, or an acquisition that is poorly conceived and executed.
+- there may be a substantial lag time between the time we incur the expenses associated with implementing strategic initiatives and the time when we generate sufficient assets, deposits and earnings to support the costs of such expansion or realize the anticipated benefits of the initiative; - the use of inaccurate estimates and judgments in evaluating credit, operations, management and market risks with respect to any target institution or assets; - the diligence we conduct with respect to any expansion opportunity may not be sufficient to properly evaluate the prospects of any such opportunity; - diluting our existing shareholders in an acquisition; - the time associated with negotiating a transaction or working on strategic plans, resulting in management's attention being diverted from our existing business; - the time and expense of obtaining required regulatory approvals and complying with the terms and conditions of regulatory approvals, which may require us to dispose of acquired branches, sell certain segments of acquired loan portfolios, or impose other restrictions on our operations; - negotiations may be terminated by either party for a variety of reasons resulting in sunk costs associated with the particular transaction; - the time and expense of integrating new operations and personnel; - our lack of market expertise in new geographic markets that we may enter could negatively impact our ability to successfully grow our operations there, or cause us to incur unforeseen expenses in the growth of our operations; - the possible loss of key employees and customers of an acquired institution as a result of expansion into a new market, elimination or consolidation of branches, or an acquisition that is poorly conceived and executed; - the loss of customer deposits in connection with a branch closure, sale or consolidation eliminates a relatively inexpensive source of capital that we may not be able to replace without incurring additional expense; - the loss of loan customers in connection with a branch closure, sale or consolidation could result in a decrease in interest income that we may not be able to replace; - the elimination of a line of business could result in a greater than anticipated losses of customers, including customers who turn to one of our competitors to replace the products or services we no longer offer as well as traditional banking services; and - we could experience reputational damage associated with strategic initiatives, particularly closing or selling offices or exiting lines of business.